converate-consulting-group/immobilienscout24/README.md

 # Immobilienscout24

 A Ruby wrapper for the Immobilienscout24 REST API.
-This wrapper has all the important parts to create and maintain the real estate of a broker on Immobilienscout24.
+This wrapper has all the important parts for the import and export of real estates from and to Immobilienscout24.

+Complete API's:

+* Attachment
+* Contact
+* Publish
+* RealEstate
+* User

+Incomplete:

+* Search
+* Expose
+* Geo Services
+* Product Valuation Services
+* Realtor
+* Construction Financing Lead engine API

-*Warning: This gem is not complete.
-There are still some parts of the Immobilienscout24 that we haven't had the time to implement.
-We will extend the functionallity as soon as we have more time.
-In the spirit of free software, everyone is encouraged to help improve this project.*
+In the spirit of free software, everyone is encouraged to help improve this project.

 ## Quick start